Mesut Ozil transfer: Arsenal midfielder set for Fenerbahce medical after saying goodbye to team-mates

-Mesut Ozil said goodbye to his Arsenal team-mates and club staff at London Colney on Sunday and is travelling to Turkey ahead of a medical at Fenerbahce.
+Mesut Ozil said goodbye to his Arsenal team-mates and club staff at London Colney on Sunday before flying to Turkey ahead of a medical with Fenerbahce.

 Ozil is expected to join Fenerbahce as a free agent once an early termination of his Arsenal contract - which had been due to expire in the summer - is finalised.